STAT545-UBC-hw-2018-19/hw07-acheng-ubc/powers/README.md

 powers
 ======

-This is an R package that gives `sqrt()` friends by providing other power functions.
+This is an R package that gives `sqrt()` friends by providing other power functions, as well as a box-cox transformation function via bc\_transform().

 Installation
 ------------